aridoza/foundational-java/uml/class-diagrams/README.md

 *After this lesson, you will:*
 * Understand the different categories of UML
 * Understand a Class Diagram UML
-* Develop their own Class Diagrams
+* Develop your own Class Diagrams

 ### Intro to UML